Skip to content

 What shall be reported?

 All occurrences, also seemingly insignificant incidents, shall be reported.
-Regulation (EU) No 376/2014 of the European Parliament and of the Council on reporting, analysis and follow-up of occurrences in civil aviation came into force in EU on November 15 2015.
+Regulation (EU) No 376/2014 of the European Parliament and of the Council on reporting, analysis and follow-up of occurrences in civil aviation came into force in the EU on November 15 2015.
 The Commission Implementing Regulation (EU) 2015/1018 lays down a list which classifies occurrences in civil aviation subject to mandatory occurrence reporting (MOR) according to Regulation (EU) No 376/2014.
-Voluntary occurrence reporting (VOR) shall be practiced if the occurrence is not covered by MOR but is still perceived as a potential threat to, or might affect aviation safety.
-VOR is analyzed and followed-up in the same manner as MOR.
+Voluntary occurrence reporting (VOR) shall be practised if the occurrence is not covered by MOR but is still perceived as a potential threat to or might affect aviation safety.
+VOR is analyzed and followed up in the same manner as MOR.

 How will my reported information be used?